-It’s a tale as old as time—a cats’ thirst for milk.
+It’s a tale as old as time—a cat’s thirst for milk.
 But with advancements in feline nutrition, we know that cow’s milk is actually bad for cats.
-So, in attempts to give your kitty a cool sip of milk—what are your options?
+So, in an attempt to give your kitty a cool sip of milk—what are your options?
 Is coconut milk safe for cats to drink?
 Coconut milk is non-toxic to cats, but is it healthy?

 There are mixed opinions about this.
-The reality—moderation is key.
-Let’s get down to the facts so you can choose whether your cat is a coconut milk candidate.
+The reality—cats don’t need nor benefit from coconut milk.
+Let’s get down to the facts so you can understand why cats don’t need coconut or any other milk.

 A Look at Coconut Milk Ingredients

 Coconuts seem to be cure-all these days from their healing properties, health benefits, and nutritional content.
 But before you give coconut milk to your cat, you’ll want to know all about the risks.
 Many ingredients will depend on the brand, but most options will be similar.